-- Possess a valid California Community College credential authorizing service in the discipline, OR
+- Possess a valid California Community College credential, OR

-- The equivalent (applicants who do not meet the above minimum qualifications must complete the Equivalencies Section in the application form and provide conclusive evidence of such).
+- The equivalent (applicants who do not meet the above minimum qualifications must complete the Equivalencies Section in the application form.)

 - Experience in teaching students from diverse ethnic and cultural backgrounds and widely varying levels of proficiency preferred.